api3dao/old-api3-docs/docs/pre-alpha/tutorials/airnode-starter.md

 ### Deploy the client contract

-Run the following to deploy `ExampleClient.sol`:
+Run the following to deploy`ExampleClient.sol`.
 ```sh
 npm run deploy-client
 ```

 ### Endorse the client

-Run the following to [endorse](../protocols/request-response/endorsement.md) your deployed [client](../protocols/request-response/client.md) contract using the requester you have created:
+Run the following to [endorse](../protocols/request-response/endorsement.md) your deployed [client](../protocols/request-response/client.md) contract using the requester you have created.
 ```sh
 npm run endorse-client
 ```

 ### Derive and fund the designated wallet

-First run the following to derive the [designated wallet](../protocols/request-response/designated-wallet.md) for the provider–requester pair:
+First run the following to derive the [designated wallet](../protocols/request-response/designated-wallet.md) for the provider–requester pair.
 ```sh
 npm run derive-designated-wallet-address
 ```
-and then fund this designated wallet with 0.1 ETH:
+Then fund this designated wallet with 0.1 ETH.
 ```sh
 npm run fund-designated-wallet
 ```